Search

 Understanding How a Bit Works

 At its most basic, a bit applies pressure at various points in the horse’s mouth.
 This pressure can be gentle for light cues or strong when you require greater control.
 Different bits also apply pressure in different ways—on the bars (the gums between the incisors and molars), the tongue, and the palate (roof of the mouth).
-Because not all horses respond to pressure the same way, it’s important to choose the right bit for each individual.
+Not all horses respond to pressure the same way, however.
+That’s why it’s important to know how to choose a bit for your horse that’s appropriate and effective.

 Bit by Bit